List of BanG Dream! characters: Hina Hikawa

 Seeking something interesting to do, Hina joins Pastel Palettes after passing her audition with ease.
 As the band grows in popularity, Hina attracts fans who are amused and entertained by her odd personality.
 Although initially perplexed, she realizes her enjoyment as a Pastel Palettes member also stems from her curiosity about other people.
 Outside of Pastel Palettes, Hina is especially attached to Sayo and wishes to spend time with her, hence why she chose to play the guitar.
 Despite Sayo's initial attempts to separate herself from Hina, the two gradually get along and pledge to support each other in their musical careers.
-After serving as student council president of Haneoka in her senior year, she becomes an antropology student at Keiho.
+After serving as student council president of Haneoka in her senior year, she becomes an anthropology student at Keiho.

 Ari Ozawa voices Hina, while she is portrayed by Katelyn Barr in the dub.